equalitie/ouinet/README.md

 $ sudo docker stop ouinet-injector
 ```

+After the injector has finished starting, you may want to use the
+`ouinet-repos` container to inspect and note down the contents of
+`/var/opt/ouinet/injector/endpoint-*` (injector endpoints) and
+`/var/opt/ouinet/injector/cache-ipns` (cache IPNS) to be used by clients.

 If the program crashes for some reason, you may have to remove the injector's
 PID file manually for it to start again.
-Just use the the `ouinet-repos`
+Just use the `ouinet-repos`
 container to remove `/var/opt/ouinet/injector/pid`.

 ### Client container